nathanielreich2k/DNS-Log-File-Analysis-SIM/README.md

--As illustrated here:" | regex _raw="(?i)\b(dns|domain|query|response|port 53)\b": " This regular expression is designed to identify typical DNS-related terms within the unprocessed event data.
+-For more specific search queries we can use this expression which includes parsing through our datga to sercgh -As illustrated here:" | regex _raw="(?i)\b(dns|domain|query|response|port 53)\b": " This regular expression is designed to identify typical DNS-related terms within the unprocessed event data.

 -Sample command for extraction: